graphile/worker/README.md

 - Modern JS with 100% async/await API (no callbacks)
 - Written natively in TypeScript
 - Watch mode for development (experimental - iterate your jobs without restarting worker)
+- If you're running really lean, you can run Graphile Worker in the same Node process as your server to keep costs and devops complexity down.

 ## Status